Charles James MOORE

 |They had 3 daughters – Amy, Bessie and Louise|

-We specifically need to locate folk who have an uninterrupted line back to Charlotte’s mother, Mary Anne DURKE (maiden name unknown), who lived in Taunton, Somerset.
-Also, we would like to contact folk who have some knowledge of the descendants of the many daughters of Mary Ann.
+- We specifically need to locate folk who have an uninterrupted line back to Charlotte’s mother, Mary Anne SHEPHARD 1813-1886, who lived in Taunton, Somerset.
+We would like to contact folk who have some knowledge of the descendants of the many daughters of Mary Ann. .

 Seeking DNA Donors